wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 {% highlight C %}
    Txn 1         Txn 2         Txn 3         Txn 4
              Load  B + 0   Load  B + 0   Load  B + 0
+ (Validate)
 Store A + 0
+  Commit
              Load  A + 0   Load  A + 4   Load  A + 8
-  Commit
+              (Validate)    (Validate)    (Validate)
 {% endhighlight %}

-Similarly, if WS of transaction 0 is maintained on word granularity, only transaction 2 would fail to validate.
-But if the WS is maintained on cache line granularity, then transaction 3 and 4 will also abort, due to false RAW conflicts with committed transaction.
+Similarly, if the WS of transaction 1 is maintained on word granularity, only transaction 2 may fail to validate.
+But if the WS is maintained on cache line granularity, then transaction 3 and 4 may also abort, due to false RAW conflicts with committed transaction.
+Note that different OCC validation protocols will result in different abort/commit status.
+We omit validation details here, and only consider the worst case.

 In the following discussion, we assume that load/store addresses are word-aligned, because otherwise, a load may access half-speculative and half-non-speculative data, complicating the explanation.